RhinoRhys/radarr-collections/README.md

 - Python requests module<br>
 	`pip install requests`

-### Getting a TMDB API key:
-TMDB offers free API keys to anyone with an account.
+**Getting a TMDB API key:** TMDB offers free API keys to anyone with an account.
 Simply sign up for an account and request a key via your account settings.
-I did intend to embed a key into the code but couldn't work out how to hide it from public view so I'm afraid you'll need to get your own.

 ## Setting up config.py
 ### Radarr settings